jiao2560/Milestone-1---The-World/README.md

 8. You can end the game at any time by pressing the x button in the upper right corner.

-Ah, I see what you mean now!
-You’re asking for a description of what the example run demonstrates in terms of functionality.
-Here's a more concise and focused explanation for your `README.md`:

 ---